maciejjedrzejczyk/audiogist/README.md

 - **"LM Studio is not running"**: Make sure LM Studio is running with the API server enabled
   - For Docker: Ensure the host machine's LM Studio is accessible to the container

+- **YouTube caption issues**:
+  - **NEW**: If YouTube captions aren't working, try disabling the "Use YouTube auto-generated captions" option
+  - Some videos may not have auto-generated captions available

 - **Transcription errors**: Try using a smaller Whisper model or check your audio quality